Alexamder/rpitelecine/docs/electronics.md

 * Headers for toggle switches for power to LEDs + Stepper motors
 * Headers for 2x power LEDs, 2x DC motors, 2x 4wire stepper motors
 * 26way header for Raspberry Pi GPIO port

-The PCB is 10cm x 10cm, and is designed to connect to the Pi with a ribbon cable.
-It might be possible to connect it directly to the Pi - but a spacer may be required to clear the Pi's ethernet port, and allow space for the camera ribbon cable.

 ![PCB overview](../images/annotated-pcb.png)